 Josh hadn’t spoken to me for the rest of the time we were at the house.
 Avoiding my touch, my gaze and any interaction with me.
 It hurt, but I was aware of what I had done the night before and forced any type of pity deep within myself.
-We drove to his parent house in silence, not in the radio could drown out the awkward tension between us.
+We drove to his parent house in silence, not even the radio could drown out the awkward tension between us.
 I could tell Josh didn’t believe everything I had said to him back at the house, but the mere thought that his wife could have slept with her best friend or his brother was probably too much to bare, so silence was his only option.

 Josh had parked outside of his parents home and took a deep breath.
-He looked at me as if wanting to say something but thought better of it, he turned his gaze away from me and proceeded to get out of the car, without saying a word to me.
+He looked at me as if wanting to say something but thought better of it.
+He turned his gaze away from me and proceeded to get out of the car, without saying a word to me.
 Tears welled up in my eyes, but knowing I didn’t have the right or time to be emotional, I wiped the strayed tears that had fallen out of my eyes and composed myself.

 I stepped out of the car and waited for Josh to lock it before following his lead.
 Before we’d gotten to the door, Josh had grabbed my hand with such force that it hurt.
 There was no affection in the way he took my hand, if anything the force of his hand crushed into my wedding ring finger, which pressed into my other fingers, squeezing them tightly till they rubbed on each other, rubbing onto the bone.
 With a little wince, he knocked on the door and before a second went by, the door swung open and there stood his sister, Anabelle.

 Josh threw my hand backwards as he embraced his younger sister.
 Ana was only 23 and was one of my bridesmaid at our wedding.
 She always seemed to make me laugh and understand me in a way that always shrouded her true age – almost making her a chameleon to anyone she came into contact with.

 “Anabelle, how you been?”